craftycram/lets-hassel/README.md

 **1. Setup electron.js project in this folder**
 This command generates a basic electron.js project workspace. [[Details](#usage)]

+<a name="firebase-vue-deploy-setup"></a>
+### Firebase Vue.js deploy setup

+This feature generates the files needed firebase deployment as well as GitHub actions CI deployment.

+<a name="firebase-usage"></a>
+#### Usage

+1. Run the command.
+2. Open the firebase console and create a new project.
+3. Copy the project id and provide it to the input popup in VS-Code.
+4. Wait for your files being created.
+5. Login to your firebase account using the command in the terminal to recieve the firebase CI token.
+6. Copy the token and open your repository on GitHub.
+7. Go into the repository settings > Secrets and create a new secret called "FIREBASE_HOSTING".
+8. Provide your token as the secrets value.
+9. Push your changes to the master branch.
+Your App should be automatically deployed.

+<a name="firebase-cmds"></a>
+#### Commands

+**1. Setup firebase deployment for your Vue.js project**
+This command configures the project to deploy with firebase.

 <a name="raspi-ssd-setup"></a>
 ### RaspberryPi SD Setup (Wifi & SSH)